syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ```

-The following sections will detail the steps needed to be followed when working with server-side and client-side applications individually.
+The following sections will give details about the steps needed to be followed when working with server-side and client-side applications individually.
 You can also find samples attached at the end of each section for server-side applications and client-side applications.

 ### Entity Framework in Server-Side Application